-Note: Indicates a procedure, practice, or condition that must be followed in order to have the vehicle or component function in the manner intended.
+Note: Indicates a procedure, practice, or condition that must be followed in order to have the vehicle or component function in the manner intended

 This manual contains information concerning the operation and function of the Volvo 9700 "US/CAN" version.
-Equipped with 3rd generation of the multiplex electrical system BEA-3 (Bus Electrical Architecture, version 3) and the diagnostic protocol OBD 17 (On Board Diagnostics, 2017).
+Equipped with 3rd generation of the multiplex electrical system BEA-3 (Bus Electrical Architecture, version 3).